 Rounds last 3 minutes, so it may give you that wind-blown sensation — when all is said and done the entire game will be over in less than 10 minutes.
 The resulting adrenaline rush makes this game incredibly addictive and you can easily play this game over and over without noticing the time flying by.
 The short rounds also make it perfect as an ‘appetizer’ game if you plan on playing another, longer game as a ‘full course’ later.

-The game is most difficult to pick up during your first round because of the soundtrack.
-That really took some getting used to but once you know what you’re listening for the audio cues are pretty clearly pronounced.
-You’ll notice the gameplay is challenging but finds a perfect balance between “This is a cake walk” and “I’m about to rage-flip this table over”, so you’ll find it’s easy to pick up though not so easy you lose interest.
+The game is the most difficult to pick up during your first round because of the soundtrack.
+Once you know what you’re listening for, the audio cues are pretty clearly pronounced.
+You’ll notice the gameplay is challenging but it finds a perfect balance between “This is a cake walk” and “I’m about to rage-flip this table over.”
+So you’ll find it’s easy to pick up though not so easy you lose interest.

-Escape has awesome artwork; it reminds me of the board game version of Temple Run (the iPhone game I blame for skipping so many classes in 2011).
+Escape has awesome artwork; it reminds me of Temple Run (the iPhone game I blame for skipping so many classes in 2011).
 Whip up a Mayan Mocha for good luck and an ultra-caffeinated spin of the dice.
-Play with ‘That Guy’ that yells and screams a lot.
+It’s a lot of fun if you play with ‘That Guy’ that yells and screams a lot.
 This may sound like the worst possible type of person to play with, however it becomes REALLY entertaining to see a grown man squirm and panic.